raiden-network/raiden-service-bundle/README.md

 If you want to participate in the network by running a Raiden Service Bundle you need to register yourself as a provider.
 Currently, there are two conditions that must be fulfilled to run the RSB successfully.

 1. **Registering in the Services Registry On-Chain**
-  - In order to register as a service provider you need to run the script [`register-service-provider.sh`](https://github.com/raiden-network/raiden-service-bundle/blob/master/register-service-provider.sh) as described in step 3 and 4 in [Installing the RSB](#installation/installing) written above.
+  - In order to register as a service provider you need to run the script [`register-service-provider.sh`](https://github.com/raiden-network/raiden-service-bundle/blob/master/register-service-provider.sh).
+  - Make sure that the account is stored in `${DATA_DIR}/keystore/`.
+If not, the script will exit with an error and you cannot register as a service provider.
+  - Make sure, that the account, configured in `KEYSTORE_FILE`, has enough funding to register as a service provider.
+Click [here](https://goerli.etherscan.io/address/0x735722704e365c37247bb3e4ec52d6c937c54539#readContract) to find out what the current price for a slot is.
+You will find the price under `3. currentPrice` denominated in RDN.
+Otherwise, the script will tell you the price, too.

 2. **Extending `known_servers.main.yaml`**
   - In order to be whitelisted in the Matrix Federation, the list needs to be extended with your server name.